djipco/surface-scanmeister/README.md

 device `genesys:libusb:001:009' is a Canon LiDE 210 flatbed scanner device `genesys:libusb:001:008' is a Canon LiDE 210 flatbed scanner
 ```

+There is a [list of supported scanners](http://www.sane-project.org/sane-mfgs.html#SCANNERS) on the
+SANE website.

 ### Retrieve options for device (the options varies from device to device)